ha5ha6/judy_tutorial_basicRL/README.md

 - slides of **basicRL** tutorials made by Judy
 - reading notes and some python implementations from **Reinforcement Learning an Introduction 2nd Edition** by Sutton and Barto
+- machine learning basics and their numpy examples
 - some interesting extensions and papers throughout the reading

 Here are some detailed notes of **basicRL**: